Skip to main content

 If there's reason to suspect you might have gallbladder cancer, your doctor will want to take a complete medical history to check for risk factors and to learn more about your symptoms.

 Your doctor will examine you to look for signs of gallbladder cancer and other health problems.
 The exam will focus mostly on the abdomen (belly) to check for any lumps, tenderness, or fluid build-up.
 The skin and the white part of the eyes will be checked for jaundice (a yellowish color).
+The stool and urine will be checked for change in color.
 Sometimes, cancer of the gallbladder spreads to lymph nodes, causing a lump that can be felt beneath the skin.
 Lymph nodes above the collarbone and in several other locations may be checked.

 If symptoms and/or the physical exam suggest you might have gallbladder cancer, tests will be done.
 These might include lab tests, imaging tests, and other procedures.